Omu9f/Word-Index/README.md

 ---

-## Design Choices
+## **Design Choices**
-WordIndex.java.
+*WordIndex.java*
 This class was modified to hold its switch case within a separate method instead of in the main method.
 This was done to improve the code readability and introduce private static variables.

-WordException.java.
+*WordException.java*
 This class was designed to support both a default error message and a custom error message.
 The default error message was useful to avoid code duplication.

-Entry.java.
+*Entry.java*
 Due to the concept of a word entry being present in both the LinkedList and HashTable map implementations, a separate Entry.java class was created to reduce code duplication.
 Entry.java allows the retrieval of a word and its positions and supports DEFUNCT, a flag variable used by HashTables.

-ListWordMap.java.
+*ListWordMap.java*
 This class implements a map LM based on the Java’s collection framework java.util.LinkedList.
 All the methods from IWordMap.java were implemented and the class was designed with simplicity and efficiency in mind.

+*HashWordMap.java*
-HashWordMap.java implements a map HT using an array to act as the table.
+This class implements a map HT using an array to act as the table.
 The class implements all the methods from IWordMap.java, IHashMonitor.java, and additional helper methods.
 The implementation uses open addressing and double addressing.
 Once the load factor reaches the max load factor, the table size is doubled to the next prime using helper methods to rehash and get the new capacity.

+*HashWordMap.java*
-HashWordMap.java uses the DEFUNCT variable from Entry.
+This class uses the DEFUNCT variable from Entry.
 It was observed that when the capacity reaches a large size like 10000, hashing is slightly faster when the prime number is 109.
 For this reason, an if condition was added to the hashCode(String s) method and improve the HashTable performance.

 ---

-## Run the program
+## **Run the program**
 ### Choose the target folder
 The main method for this program is located in WordIndex.java.
 The folder from which the text files will be read from can be modified in line 8.
 Select between TextFiles or TextFiles_Shakespeare to run the program against preloaded data.
 You can add text files in TextFiles_Examples folder to run the program against your own data.